Facts about Horizon Europe

-Horizon Europe is the world's largest research and innovation program with a budget of 95.5 billion euros.
-As much as 35 percent of the budget will contribute to climate action to achieve green change and sustainable value creation for companies, research institutions and public administration.
+As much as 35 per cent of the budget will be allocated to climate objectives to achieve green transition and sustainable value creation for companies, research institutions and public administration.

-The program is the ninth in a series of EU research and innovation programs and succeeds Horizon 2020.
-An important innovation is the introduction of ambitious mission-oriented research and innovation missions to solve selected major societal challenges.
+The programme is the ninth in a series of EU research and innovation programmes and succeeds Horizon 2020.
+An important innovation is the introduction of ambitious missions-oriented research and innovation assignments to solve selected major societal challenges.

 Horizon Europe’s three pillars

-Pillar 1 continues the ground-breaking and curiosity-driven research initiatives under the European Research Council (ERC), the mobility funding instruments under Marie Skłodowska-Curie Actions and research infrastructure.
+In this pillar you will find funding for ground-breaking and curiosity-driven research initiatives under the European Research Council (ERC), the mobility funding instruments under Marie Skłodowska-Curie Actions and funding for research infrastructure.

-Pillar 2 is organised into six wide-ranging clusters that continue initiatives from Horizon 2020 targeting societal challenges and industrial leadership (enabling technologies).
-Thematic research and innovation in collaboration projects are funded under Pillar 2.
+Pillar 2 is organised into six wide-ranging clusters that targets societal challenges and industrial leadership (enabling technologies).
+The clusters funds thematic research and innovation in collaboration projects.

-It has been proposed to earmark more than half of Horizon Europe’s budget to Pillar 2.
-Initiatives in missions and partnerships will also be funded under this pillar.
+More than half of Horizon Europe’s budget is set aside to Pillar 2.
+Initiatives in missions and partnerships are funded under this pillar.

 The pillar Innovative Europe aims to bring Europe at the forefront of market-creating innovation and SME growth through the European Innovation Council (EIC).
-The pillar also supports the overall development of the European innovation landscape through the programme European Innovation Ecosystems (EIE).
-The European Institute of Innovation and Technology (EIT) promotes the integration of business, research, higher education and entrepreneurship.
+The pillar supports development of the European innovation landscape, through European Innovation Ecosystems (EIE) and he European Institute of Innovation and Technology (EIT) which promotes the integration of business, research, higher education and entrepreneurship.

 Crosscutting part - WIDERA